Skip to content ↓

 Religious Education (RE)

-Personal Social & Health Education (PSHE) / Relationships & Sex Education (RSE)
+Personal, Social & Health Education (PSHE) / Relationships & Sex Education (RSE)

 General Information

 • Your child will have PE on Tuesday.
 Their PE kit should stay in school in a named draw-string bag.
-Please make sure your child has an outdoor PE kit consisting of jogging bottoms and a sweatshirt.

-• Your child needs to bring in a water bottle every day.
+• Your child needs to bring a water bottle every day.

 • Please ensure all items of clothing are clearly named.